On Relativistic Multipole Moments of Stationary Spacetimes: Introduction

 Geroch and Hansen (GH) \cite{Geroch,Hansen} have provided a definition for mass and spin multipole moments for a stationary spacetime with asymptotic flatness.
 Thorne, Simon and Beig gave definitions of relativistic multipole moments \cite{Simon,Thorne} even for non-stationary spacetimes.
 G\"ursel proved that the GH multipole moments are equivalent to the Thorne moments for stationary systems \cite{Guersel}.
 From the Ernst formalism, Fodor, Hoenselaers and Perj\'es (FHP) found an elegant method to derive explicit expressions for the multipole moments of a given stationary (axially symmetric) spacetime with asymptotic flatness \cite{Fodor}.
 Later, this method was generalized by Hoenselaers and Perj\'es \cite{Hoenselaers}.
 Another method for deriving the relativistic multipole moments was devised by Ryan \cite{Ryan}.

-In this paper, the MN and the QM metric are briefly reviewed in Section 2.
+In this paper, the MN and the QM metrics are briefly reviewed in Section 2.
+The stionary version of the q-metric is introduced in this section too.
 We then derive the lowest relativistic multipole moments by means of the FHP-method (in our notation $ {\cal M}_{2 l} $ and $ {\cal S}_{2 l + 1} $ denote the GH mass and spin moments for the axially symmetric case) in section 3.
 As limits the corresponding moments of the Schwarzschild, Kerr and Erez-Rosen metrics are contained.
-For three static cases, the Gutsunayev-Manko and Hern\'andez-Mart{\'{\i}}n (I and II) metrics, corresponding mass moments were rederived and compared with those from the MN and the QM metrics.
+In Section 4, for three static cases, the Gutsunayev-Manko and Hern\'andez-Mart{\'{\i}}n (I and II) metrics, corresponding mass moments were rederived and compared with those from the MN, QM and q-metrics.
 We wrote a REDUCE program to get the first eleven multipole moments.
-Some conclusions are given.
+Some conclusions are given in the last section.